Serving Greater Edmonton, Sherwood Park, St. Albert, Edmonton

 Other forces, such as expansive clays and frost, are also common causes for soil expansion that can lead to foundation wall fatigue and damage.

-Cracking, bowing, and buckling foundations is a serious problem that should be addressed right away.
+Cracking, bowing, and buckling poured concrete foundations is a serious problem that should be addressed right away.

-When you choose to restore your foundation, bear in mind that removing and replacing the foundation is by no means the only foundation repair option available.
+When you choose to restore your poured concrete foundation, bear in mind that removing and replacing the foundation is by no means the only foundation repair option available.

 In fact, it's usually not the best one!
 If you'd like a free foundation inspection and repair quote, contact Basement Systems Edmonton today!
-We service Edmonton, Red Deer, Cranbrook, and many areas nearby.
+We service Grande Prairie, St. Albert, Sherwood Park and many areas nearby.

 "The condition will not stabilize.
 It's a question of how much time remains."